Comparison of the Community of Christ and the Church of Jesus Christ of Latter-day Saints: Book of Mormon

 Both Community of Christ and LDS Church accept the Book of Mormon as a second canon of scripture and views it as an additional witness of Jesus Christ that complements the Bible.
 Community of Christ publishes two versions of the book through its official publishing arm, Herald House.
 The Authorized Edition is based on the original printer's manuscript and the 1837 Second Edition (or "Kirtland Edition") of the Book of Mormon.
-Its content is similar to the Book of Mormon published by the LDS Church, but the versification is different Community of Christ also publishes a 1966 "Revised Authorized Edition", which attempts to modernize some of the language.
+Its content is similar to the Book of Mormon published by the LDS Church.
+Community of Christ also publishes a 1966 "Revised Authorized Edition", which attempts to modernize some of the language.
+In both cases, the versification is different from the LDS edition: for example, LDS 3 Nephi 11:7 corresponds to CofC III Nephi 5:8.

 The LDS Church publishes a single version of the Book of Mormon, which is extensively footnoted to the church's other standard works.
 Its chapter and versification is based upon the 1879 edition edited by Orson Pratt.

 At a 2007 World Conference, Community of Christ President Stephen M. Veazey ruled that a resolution to "reaffirm the Book of Mormon as a divinely inspired record" was out of order.
 He stated that "while the Church affirms the Book of Mormon as scripture, and makes it available for study and use in various languages, we do not attempt to mandate the degree of belief or use.
 This position is in keeping with our longstanding tradition that belief in the Book of Mormon is not to be used as a test of fellowship or membership in the church."
+Although it remains an official book of scripture, views among Community of Christ members regarding its use and historicity span the entire spectrum.
 The LDS Church regularly emphasizes the importance of the Book of Mormon and encourages its members to read from it daily.